randomthecoolio/Tuxlang/README.md

 Tuxlang is a lightweight general-purpose language implemented in Go It compiles source into bytecode and executes that bytecode on a compact stack VM

-The syntax is closer to Lua for readability, but it keeps a few distinct Tuxlang choices such as 0-based indexing and square-bracket arrays
+The syntax is now closer to Lua for readability, but it keeps a few distinct Tuxlang choices such as 0-based indexing and square-bracket arrays

+Current status:

+- integrated optimizer passes directly in the compiler pipeline
+- optimized tagged-value VM hot paths (locals/globals/dispatch)
+- hardened runtime and fuzz harness against hang/crash edge cases
+- `tuxies` uses a bounded shared worker runtime instead of spawning an unbounded goroutine per task
+- GUI backend is native-only on Linux/macOS (browser backend remains fallback for non-native platforms)

 --Goals--

 - Bytecode execution instead of direct AST walking
 - Simple syntax with 0-based indexing
 - General-purpose control flow, functions, arrays, maps, and strings
-- Useful internals: constant pooling, indexed locals, fixed stack/frame limits, and explicit runtime errors
+- Production-friendly internals: constant pooling, indexed locals, fixed stack/frame limits, and explicit runtime errors

 Features